 - Know the habits of your customers, including the details of, reasons behind, and amount of payments.

 - Carefully scrutinize all e-mail requests for transfer of funds to determine if the requests are out of the ordinary.

-For businesses, it can be difficult to keep track of the increasing number of cyber threats.
+For businesses, it can be difficult to keep.
 As they say in sports, the best defense is a good offense.
 That means making it as difficult as possible for cyber criminals to target your business and being ready to respond should you still fall victim to an attack.

 Do you have any feedback, thoughts, reactions or comments concerning this topic?
 Feel free to leave a comment below for Fernando M. Pinguelo.
 If you have any questions about this post, please contact me or the Scarinci Hollenbeck attorney with whom you work.
 To learn more about data privacy and security, visit eWhiteHouse Watch – Where Technology, Politics, and Privacy Collide (http://ewhwblog.com).